icon-community/icon.community/content/learn/databases-and-distributed-systems/index.md

 ### Serial execution

 Serial execution is the sequential ordering of task execution.
+In a sequential execution system, each instruction is executed in turn, and the next instruction is not executed until the current one has completed.
+There is no overlap between the execution of different instructions, and each instruction is executed in the order in which it appears.

 ### Parallel execution